 Dell P2415Q.
 Author’s review of the 4K monitor

-This review contains details on the monitor specifics and personal impressions of the author based on its use for several months.
-The review is being updated and extended as new data are obtained during using the monitor.
+This review contains details on the monitor specifics and personal impressions of the author based on its use since March 2015.
+The review updates and extends as new data are obtained during using the monitor.

 SST and 60 Hz without MST

-Unlike the 2014’s UP2414Q model, the new P2415Q model supports full refresh rate of 60 Hz via DisplayPort interface without using MST mode.
-This is proved out, in particular, by the fact of correct GPU-powered scaling of signal with resolution different from native monitor resolution — this was impossible with UP2414Q.
+Unlike the 2014’s UP2414Q model, the new P2415Q model supports full refresh rate of 60 Hz via DisplayPort interface without using the MST mode.
+Thanks to this, GPU-powered scaling of signal with resolution different from native monitor resolution does work — this was impossible with UP2414Q.

-So, as expected based on the leaked user manual, the P2415Q monitor uses SST mode to trasfer data, while MST mode in this monitor is used as intended — for daisy-chaining of two 4K monitors working at half refresh rate of 30 Hz.
+So, as expected based on the leaked user manual, the P2415Q monitor uses the SST mode to trasfer data.
+The MST mode in this monitor is used as intended — for daisy-chaining of two 4K monitors operating at half refresh rate of 30 Hz.
 For daisy-chaining, the monitor is equipped not just with DP input (to connect a computer), but also with DP output (to connect a second 4K monitor to the first one).

 - Pulse-width modulation (PWM) for controlling brightness is either not used at all, or works at a very high rate which is multiple times higher than conventional 200-300 Hz.
 With a photocamera according to TFT Central’s method, using PWM is not detectable.

-- Crystal inversion: image is perceived as much more stable compared with NEC 20WGX², “fussing around” flickering is much less noticeable — most likely it is largely thanks to smaller pixel and resulting partial compensation of flickering nearby pixels.
+- Crystal inversion (Vcom flickering): image is perceived as much more stable compared with NEC 20WGX², “fussing around” flickering is much less noticeable — most likely it is largely thanks to smaller pixel and resulting partial compensation of flickering of nearby pixels.

 - Interpixel grid is invisible not just on a typical distance from eyes, but also when moving quite closer to the display; picture is very clear; vector images and text are very smooth.
 Italic is now beautiful even at small font size.
-Hieroglyphs look great as well, though 4K resolution is still slightly too low for them. :-)
+Mathematical formulae and hieroglyphs look great as well, though 4K resolution is still slightly too low for them. :-)

 - There is no noticeable “crystallic” effect (somewhat “chatoyments” during moving eyes across the screen or changing viewing angle).